andrewkroh/go-ingest-node-metrics/docs/README.md

 ## Dashboard

-Use the save objects import feature in Kibana to import the dashboard.ndjson file.
+Use the saved objects import feature in Kibana to import the dashboard.ndjson file.

 ![dashboard](./ingest-node-pipeline-dashboard.png)